mschoch/mm3save/README.md

 To me it's just playing a different game.
 I get more enjoyment reverse engineering the file format than I do reloading my save game after being eaten by a pack of Moose Rat.

 ## Utility Programs

+Precompiled binaries can be found on [the releases page](https://github.com/mschoch/mm3save/releases).

 ### mm3print